Sidcup Lapidary & Mineral Society

 An assortment of minerals glowing bright colours under short wave UV light

-An assortment of minerals , fossils and pottery on Niki's stand.
+An assortment of minerals , fossils and pottery on another member's stand

 We also had a display of jewellery from some of the folk at the local jewellery making school.
 Some interesting and innovative designs were for sale.
 A number of the students from the school also visited the show, presumably to find nice stones to fit into their own personal creations.